RonEfraim/C-Plus-Plus/Semester 2/Ex3/README.txt

 The program insert values into the tree.
 The program search the lowest value in the tree and print it.

-Compile: g++ -Wall ex3a.cc –o ex3a
+Compile: g++ -Wall ex3a.cc â€“o ex3a
 Run: ex3a

 input: